SignalK/tracks/README.md

 # @signalk/tracks and @signalk/tracks-plugin
 This repo contains two npm modules:
+- `@signalk/tracks` - RxJs based module that accumulates positions into a track, using a configured time resolution and retains a sliding window of points.
+Contains the code for both a Signal K server plugin that implements the track api and client side "TrackAccumulator" class that manages the track for a single vessel.
+TrackAccumulator can optionally bootstrap the track data from the server.
+The result is available as `Observable<LatLng[]>`.
-- @signalk/tracks - RxJs based module that accumulates
+- `@signalk/tracks-plugin` Convenience module that exposes the plugin part of `@signalk/tracks`.